-Goal #3 Overall: There is no material difference between the budgeted expenditures and the estimated actual expenditures for Goal #3.
+Goal #3 Overall: The difference between the budgeted expenditures and the estimated actuals for Goal #3 is approximately 0.01%.
+The estimated actual expenditures continue to align with the budgeted expenditures.

-- Action 3.1: There is no material difference between the budgeted expenditures and the estimated actual expenditures. - Action 3.2: There is no material difference between the budgeted expenditures and the estimated actual expenditures. - Action 3.3: There is no material difference between the budgeted expenditures and the estimated actual expenditures.
+- Action 3.1: There is no material difference between the budgeted expenditures and the estimated actual expenditures. - Action 3.2: There is no material difference between the budgeted expenditures and the estimated actual expenditures. - Action 3.3: The induction program served new teachers throughout the 2022-2023 school year.
+The estimated actuals are 12.77% higher than the budgeted.
+The difference between budgeted and estimated actual expenditures for employee positions is the result of salary increases, and placements of personnel on the salary schedule, which was a slight increase, in addition to an increase to additional services, including consultants, that were provided to our induction candidates.
+These additional services were an increase from a budget of \$10,151 to an estimated actuals of \$24,456.